A wire story reported that a malady called Spanish influenza was sweeping three U.S. army camps in Massachusetts, Virginia and New York.

 Nearly 3,000 cases had been reported, although one overly optimistic official said that it had appeared “only in a mild form.”

-That was belied by the fact that two deaths already had been reported in one of the camps.
+That was belied by the fact that two deaths had already been reported in one of the camps.

 There were clear indications that the disease was exceptionally deadly and that it had spread outside the camps.
 In New England, 35 deaths had already been reported.
 New York ordered physicians to report all cases within 24 hours, as a precaution to prevent its spread.